 You can marvel over this marine life on a whale-watching tour.
 Between December and February, you'll travel on a traditional ship with a comfortable inside area, and between April and October, you'll use a RIB vessel.

 Throughout the year, you're likely to see an abundance of whales and dolphins, though whales are more numerous in summer.
 In this season, you'll also see puffins.

 Husavik is also home to the GeoSea Baths, a fanastic geothermal spa that utilizes seawater.
 This makes it unique amongst Icelandic pools, and its views are amongst the best.

 In Akureyri, there is plenty to do.
 The town has the world’s most northerly botanical gardens, a festive Christmas House, excellent ski slopes, and a geothermally heated pool.

 Retire for the night in the capital of the North.

 You could make a stop at the rock formation Hvítserkur, which rises from the waters of the coast in the shape of a drinking elephant.
-A little further South, you could head to the historical town of Reykholt, the home of the legendary medieval historian, chieftain and writer Snorri Sturluson, and visit the museum dedicated to him, called Snorrastofa.
+A little further South, you could head to the historical town of Reykholt, the home of the legendary medieval historian, chieftain, and writer Snorri Sturluson, and visit the museum Snorrastofa that dedicated to him.

-There are also beautiful waterfalls en route; Barnafoss rushes down a narrow, twisting gorge, while its neighbour, Hraunfossar, is much wider, shorter, and more serene, trickling out of the edge of a large lava field.
-Nearby, you can find Europe's highest flowing hot-spring, Deildartunguhver, which pumps up over 180 litres of near boiling water every second.
+There are also beautiful waterfalls en route; Barnafoss rushes down a narrow, twisting gorge, while its neighbor, Hraunfossar, is much wider, shorter, and more serene, trickling out of the edge of a large lava field.
+Nearby, you can find Europe's highest flowing hot-spring, Deildartunguhver, which pumps up over 48 gallons (180 liters) of near-boiling water every second.